 - Single-Level Cell (SLC) flash memory came first and was the primary form of flash storage for several years.
 Because (as its name implies) it only stores a single bit of data per cell, it’s extremely fast and lasts a long time.
 But, as storage tech goes these days, it’s not very dense in terms of how much data it can store, which makes it very expensive.
 At this point, beyond extremely pricey enterprise drives and use as small amounts of fast cache, SLC has been replaced by newer, denser types of flash storage tech.

 - Multi-Layer Cell (MLC) came after SLC and for years was the storage type of choice for its ability to store more data at a lower price, despite being slower.
 To get around the speed issue, many of these drives have a small amount of faster SLC cache that acts as a write buffer.
-Today, apart from a few high-end consumer drives, MLC has been replaced by the next step in NAND storage tech, TLC.
+Today, apart from a few high-end consumer drives, MLC has been replaced by the next steps in NAND storage tech, TLC and QLX.

-- Triple-Level Cell (TLC) flash is still very common in today’s consumer SSDs.
-While TLC is slower still than MLC, as its name implies, it’s even more data-dense, allowing for spacious, affordable drives.
+- Triple-Level Cell (TLC) flash is slower still than MLC, as its name implies.
+It’s also more data-dense, which brought about more spacious, affordable drives.
 Most TLC drives (except some of the least-expensive models) also employ some sort of caching tech, because TLC on its own without a buffer often is not significantly faster than a hard drive.

 For mainstream users running consumer apps and operating systems, this isn’t a problem because the drive isn’t typically written to in a sustained enough way to saturate the faster cache.
-But professional and pro-sumer users who often work with massive files may want to spend more for an MLC-based drive to avoid slowdowns when moving around massive amounts of data.
+For years, TLC was the technology of choice for mainstream and budget drives, but it too has been supplanted by QLC.

-- Quad-Level Cell (QLC) tech is emerging as the next stage of the solid-state storage revolution.
+- Quad-Level Cell (QLC) tech has become the de facto standard for the next stage of the solid-state storage revolution.
 And as the name implies, it should lead to less-expensive and more-spacious drives thanks to an increase in density.
-As of this writing, there are only a handful of consumer QLC drives on the market, including Intel's SSD 660p and Crucial's similar P1, as well as Samsung's SATA-based QVO drive.
+But this often comes with a lower endurance rating (see below) as well as slower sustained write speeds once the drive's cache fills up.

 What about endurance?